dre0dru/AssetManagement/Packages/AddressablesServices/README.md

   - `AssetReferenceT<T>` (and its inheritors)
   - `IEnumerable<AssetReferenceT<T>>`
   - `params AssetReferenceT<T>[]`
 - `AddressablesService`:
+  - `AssetReference`
+  - `IEnumerable<AssetReference>`
+  - `params AssetReference[]`
   - `AssetLabelReference`
   - `IEnumerable<AssetLabelReference>`
   - `params AssetLabelReference[]`

-Important! `Addressables` will throw exceptions if error occurs during any async operation (e.g. no internet connection when loading remote assets or passing corrupted `AssetReference` as argument).
+Important! `Addressables` will throw exceptions if error occurs during any async operation (e.g. no internet connection when loading remote assets or passing corrupted `AssetReference` as an argument).
 These exceptions are not handled by package so it is best to surround any API calls with `try catch` blocks.

 ## AddressableService
 ```c#